jasondegraw/View3D/README.md

 Building the Program
 --------------------

 The program is written in portable C, and thus should compile on most systems with a C compiler.
 No features from newer C standards are used.
-Makefiles for GCC and the Visual Studio compiler are included.
+Makefiles for GCC and the Visual Studio compiler are included, and for those of you that desire a more painful experience CMake is now supported.
 Presently, most development work is done on Windows with the MinGW (32 bit) compilers.
 To build the program

 1. Download it and unpack it
+2. Build the program:
-2. Open a command prompt or terminal window, change directories to where you put the source, and run
+    * Makefiles: Open a command prompt or terminal window, change directories to where you put the source, and run
         * `make` to compile with GCC
         * `nmake /F Makefile.windows` to compile with the Visual Studio compiler
+    * CMake: Create a build directory, point CMake at it and the source directory and then do the usual thing.
+This will build the program and the documentation (using the UseLatex CMake macros: www.github.com/kmorel/UseLATEX).
+This is relatively new and may not really work all that well yet.

 That's it.
 Standard caveats with respect to paths apply.